MagaluCloud/terraform-provider-mgc/docs/resources/kubernetes_cluster.md

 ### Optional

+> **NOTE**: [Write-only arguments](https://developer.hashicorp.com/terraform/language/resources/ephemeral#write-only-arguments) are supported in Terraform 1.11 and later.

 - `allowed_cidrs` (List of String) List of allowed CIDR blocks for API server access.
 - `cluster_ipv4_cidr` (String) The IP address range of the Kubernetes cluster.
 - `description` (String) A brief description of the Kubernetes cluster.
-- `enabled_server_group` (Boolean) Enables the use of a server group with anti-affinity policy during the creation of the cluster and its node pools.
+- `enabled_server_group` (Boolean, [Write-only](https://developer.hashicorp.com/terraform/language/resources/ephemeral#write-only-arguments)) Enables the use of a server group with anti-affinity policy during the creation of the cluster and its node pools.
 Default is true.
 - `services_ipv4_cidr` (String) The IP address range of the Kubernetes cluster service.
 - `version` (String) The native Kubernetes version of the cluster.
 Use the standard "vX.Y.Z" format.